• Subscribe

 However, these forests are threatened by many factors linked to climate change, including temperature increases and periods of drought.<strong><a href ='http://criticalzone.org/boulder/'>Critical Zone Observatory. </a></strong> Researchers harnessed Jetstream to examine the effects of climate on carbon loading in Como Creek, Gordon Gulch, and Betasso Preserve, three catchments in the Boulder Creek watershed.
 Courtesy Tyson Swetnam, et al.

 Addressing these factors is essential for scientists.
-If temperatures rise just one degree Celsius, streamflow in the area will be reduced by five to seven percent, potentially impacting viability for the trees.
+If temperatures rise just one degree Celsius, streamflow in the area will be reduced by , potentially impacting viability for the trees.

 How can scientists successfully manage this vital ecosystem in the face of creeping global temperatures?

-Tyson Swetnam, a science informatician at CyVerse, recently led a research project which analyzed forest biomass data from 513,029 trees in the Boulder Creek watershed.
+Tyson Swetnam, a science informatician at , recently led which analyzed forest biomass data from 513,029 trees in the Boulder Creek watershed.

-To speed things up, he used Jetstream, the first National Science Foundation-supported cloud resource for science and engineering research.
+To speed things up, he used , the first -supported cloud resource for science and engineering research.

 By running large instances on Jetstream, I can parallelize tasks and complete processes in one tenth of the time it would take on a conventional laptop computer. ~ Tyson Swetnam.